 Secretary Slater is a member of our Board of Directors.
-Secretary Slater has served as a partner in the law firm Squire Patton Boggs LLP since 2001, practicing in the areas of transportation, infrastructure and public policy.
-Previously, he served as the U.S. Secretary of Transportation from 1997 to 2001 and as the Administrator of the Federal Highway Administration from 1993 to 1997.
-Secretary Slater has served as a director of Verizon Communications since 2010 and a director EVgo Inc. since 2021.
-He also served as a director of Kansas City Southern from 2001 to 2019 and Transurban Group from 2009 to 2018.

-Secretary Slater's significant leadership and strategic planning experience in the public and private sectors and perspectives on strategic partnerships, risk management, compliance, and legal issues are key qualifications for the Board of Directors.
+Secretary Slater has served Rodney Slater as a partner in the law firm Squire Patton Boggs LLP since 2001, practicing in the Age 68 areas of transportation, infrastructure and public policy.
+Previously, he served as the U.S. Secretary of Transportation from 1997 to 2001 and as the Administrator of Director Since: the Federal Highway Administration from 1993 to 1997.
+Secretary Slater has served August 2, 2021 as a director of Verizon Communications since 2010 and a director EVgo Inc. since Committees: 2021.
+He also served as a director of Kansas City Southern from 2001 to 2019 and Chair of Transurban Group from 2009 to 2018.
+Nominating and Oualifications Corporate Governance Secretary Slater's significant leadership and strategic planning experience in the Committee public and private sectors and perspectives on strategic partnerships, risk management, compliance, and legal issues are key qualifications for the Board of Directors.